Interested in a temporary outdoor patio or retail/industrial customer service area?

 Your expanded customer service areas could occupy a portion of your dedicated parking stalls.
 You can temporarily use up to 40% of your business’s required stalls (off street) to a maximum 10.
 All accessible stalls must be maintained.

-This program is for outdoor retail/industrial and patio expansions that are temporary only and must be removed by October 31, 2020.
+This program is for outdoor retail/industrial and patio expansions that are temporary only and has been extended to October 31, 2021.
 All materials and furniture used must be temporary in nature so that they can be removed easily, and the area can be restored to its original condition.

 These steps will help make your temporary space successful and safe: